EvisHome/EvisHomeLab/docs/smart-home/dashboards/index.md

   - index
 ---

-# Home Lab Dashboards
+# Dashboard Catalog

 Welcome to the Home Lab Dashboards overview.
 Below is a structured list of all available dashboard views, grouped by their respective dashboards.

 !!! info "Auto-Generated"
-    This index is automatically maintained by the Documentation Agent.
+    This catalog is automatically maintained by the Documentation Agent.

 ## 📱 Dashboard Persons
 -   **[CAR](./dashboard-persons/car.md)**